 Around 6 years ago, when I first became flexitarian, the choice of meat substitutes was scarce: Quorn and Linda Mc Cartney were the two main brands out there.
 What a difference 6 years have made!
 A flurry of innovative brands are now available, some even being sold in the meat aisles of supermarkets.

-Some meat substitutes look and taste so much like the real thing than many seasoned vegetarians or vegans can find the idea repulsive.
+Some meat substitutes look and taste so much like the real thing that many seasoned vegetarians or vegans can find the idea repulsive.
 But for the ones who have not lost the taste for meat yet, meat substitutes can be a great solution when trying to follow a plant-based diet.

 What are meat substitutes made of?